StarIO: A Lightweight Inertial Odometry for Nonlinear Motion: Experiments and Analysis

 \subsection{Ablation Studies}

-To assess the individual and combined contributions of each module within the proposed architecture, we designed two ablation configurations and conducted systematic experiments across multiple datasets.
-Table~\ref{ablation_study} presents the quantitative results of the ablation studies, while Fig.~\ref{radar_chart} provides a radar chart visualization of the model performance.
+To assess the individual and combined contributions of each module in the proposed architecture, we designed two ablation configurations: full StarIO and StarIO without MSGCU (StarIO (w/o MSGCU)).
+We conducted systematic experiments across multiple datasets, and Table~\ref{ablation_study} summarizes the results.
+StarIO (w/o MSGCU) has 2.252 M parameters---slightly less than half of R-ResNet's 4.635 M---yet achieves localization accuracy comparable to that of R-ResNet.
+Adding MSGCU increases StarIO's parameter count by only 0.510 M and yields the lowest localization error in most cases.
+In summary, the ablation studies validate the individual effectiveness of DWSB and MSGCU as well as their complementarity.

-\textbf{Effectiveness of the Dual-Wing Star Block.} To evaluate the specific contribution of the Dual-Wing Star Block (DWSB), we compared RoNIN-ResNet with a DWSformer variant in which the MSGCU module was removed (denoted as w/o MSGCU).
-As illustrated in Fig.~\ref{radar_chart}(a) and (b), the green hexagon representing DWSformer (w/o MSGCU) encloses a smaller area than RoNIN-ResNet, indicating that the Dual-Wing Star Block substantially improves feature representation and localization accuracy.
-For instance, on the TLIO dataset, the ATE and RTE were reduced to 1.254\,m and 3.525\,m, respectively.
-By leveraging high-dimensional nonlinear mapping and collaborative attention mechanisms, this module effectively models complex motion patterns and long-range temporal dependencies.
-Notably, the model under this configuration maintains a compact footprint of only 8.59\,M—less than half the size of RoNIN-ResNet—while being only slightly larger than IMUNet, which is based on depthwise separable convolutions.
-This reflects its high computational efficiency.

-\textbf{Effectiveness of Multi-Scale Gated Convolution Units.} As shown in Fig.~\ref{radar_chart}(a) and (b), the orange hexagon representing the complete DWSformer encloses an even smaller area than the green variant, indicating that the MSGCU module works synergistically with the Dual-Wing Star Block to further reduce localization errors.
-This improvement is attributed to the MSGCU's ability to enhance generalization and robustness against disturbances by integrating local fine-grained modeling and channel-wise attention at multiple scales.
-As reported in Table~\ref{ablation_study}, despite introducing only 0.51\,M of additional parameters, this module consistently improves performance across most datasets.
-These findings demonstrate the MSGCU module’s effectiveness in modeling complex motion variations.

-In summary, DWSformer achieves notable improvements over mainstream baselines across various evaluation metrics, while preserving a lightweight design with a total parameter size of just 2.76\,M. These results validate the effectiveness and practicality of the proposed architecture, particularly the strong synergy between the DWSB and MSGCU.